 - Essential Documents: Define and prioritize; auditing the essential document binder or files; the legal and regulatory basis behind the EDs

-- Enforcers & Enforcement: The compliance organizations in CDER, CBER and CDRH; FDA inspection results and consequences of adverse findings; how to manage a regulatory authority inspection; FDA’s Application Integrity Policy
+- Enforcers and Enforcement: The compliance organizations in CDER, CBER and CDRH; FDA inspection results and consequences of adverse findings; how to manage a regulatory authority inspection; FDA’s Application Integrity Policy

 - Summary of Auditing and QS Processes: Audit Planning, Notifications, Conduct, Reporting; Root Cause Analysis; developing and implementing CAPAs